 October in New Orleans

 Get ready!
 October is an amazing time to be in New Orleans, and we’re not just talking about Halloween.
-October is packing over a dozen music and food festivals alone, not to mention the milder temps you’d want to be here for.
+October is packing several music and food festivals alone, not to mention the milder temps you’d want to be here for.
 Here are the highlights of what’s going on in New Orleans in October.

 Art for Art’s Sake